xvxx/dino/README.txt

         - a4(NUM): Z
         - a5(TXL): "\r\n"

-These nodes are used by the generator to emit dinoasm:
+These nodes are used by the generator to emit dino assembly, our VM's imaginary syntax and instruction set:

     $ dino asm math.ldpl
         SET %var0, 1